Laith1546/11-Hangman.github.io/README.md

 # Hangman.github.io

-A mordren game of Hangman
+A modren game of Hangman